Stories of Life at Sydney Cove

 A young reader edition of 'Across Great Divides'

 After publishing 'Across Great Divides: true stories of life at Sydney Cove' Susan received positive feedback from teachers about its content linking closely with Australian Curriculum history units.
-In response she has written this young reader edition.
+In response she has written the young reader edition 'Stories of Life at Sydney Cove'.
+For ages 12+.

 This book will appeal to young Australian readers who enjoy learning about their heritage.
 The stories bring to life the diverse experiences of people living in the precarious circumstance of Australia's first penal colony.
 They are relayed through a non-fiction narrative which shows how convict men saw and seized the possibilities of their new position.
 The book portrays the situation of convict women and their relationships with military men and demonstrates the varied responses of participants to their unique situation.
 Some settlers succeeded beyond their imagination, some failed disastrously.